planetlabs/planet-client-python/docs/cli/cli-orders.md

 ### Clipping

-The most used tool is the `clip` operation, which lets you pass a geometry to the Orders API and it creates new images that only have pixels within theh geometry you gave it.
+The most used tool is the `clip` operation, which lets you pass a geometry to the Orders API and it creates new images that only have pixels within the geometry you gave it.
 The file given with the `--clip` option should contain valid [GeoJSON](https://geojson.org/).
 It can be a Polygon geometry, a Feature, or a FeatureClass.
 If it is a FeatureClass, only the first Feature is used for the clip geometry.